-Mariah Carey’s Estranged Sister Claims She’s Living In Poverty, Says Diva Won’t Help
+Mariah Carey’s Estranged Sister Claims She’s Living In Poverty, Says Diva Won’t Help: ‘She Abandoned Me’

 In the end, she reiterated that if it was the other way around, she would “help her in an instant.”

-Previously, representatives for the singer have vehemently denied that she abandoned her sister.
+Previously, representatives for the singer has vehemently denied that she abandoned her sister.
 In a statement, they claimed that Mariah “spent hundreds of thousands of dollars supporting Alison and her children.”

 So far, Mariah Carey and her team have yet to comment on the latest claims